TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 There are probably many more.
 Need to be documented.

-## Open questions

-Feel free to contribute

-* Can Android be booted from SD card and/or USB?
-How?

 ## Loading custom boot logo

 There seems to be a U-Boot environment variable that determines how the boot logo is loaded, e.g,